 CHARTER FLIGHTS: PASSENGER INFORMATION & FAQ’S

 To simplify the aircraft charter process we have provided some guide lines.
 Our objective is to inform first time users of charter and refresh the memories of our experienced customers.

 The aviation industry is complex and this is why it is vital to make contact with well-informed aviation professionals.
-JetCorp Australia knows the industry intimately; as pilots we are able to “advised” to make an informed decision about your flight.
+JetCorp Australia knows the industry intimately and as pilots, we are able to assist in your flight decision process.

 - Depending on distance/time, do I require/want a turbo-prop or jet aircraft?

 - Do you require a cost effective, practical solution or is a state of the art jet aircraft preferred?